|

 return like

-under a given hypothesis.
-In this case hypo is a hypothetical
+hypo is a hypothetical

 Figure 12.2 shows the posterior distributions

-of Which brings us back to the original question, “How strong is the
+Which brings us back to the original question, “How strong is the

 evidence that Alice is better prepared than Bob?”
 We can use the

-posterior distributions of To formulate the question in terms of Bayesian hypothesis testing, I define two hypotheses:
+To formulate the question in terms of Bayesian hypothesis testing, I define two hypotheses:

 To compute the likelihood of A, we can enumerate all pairs of values

-from the posterior distributions, and add up the total probability of
+from the posterior distributions and add up the total probability of

 def Update(self, data):